England | Scotland | Wales | Northern Ireland | Ireland

 Find out about changes to using health services, such as GPs and hospitals, because of COVID-19.

 Find out about health research studies and how you may be able to take part.

 Station AvenueFileyNorth Yorkshire, YO14 9AETel: 01723 515666

 Ideally you should register before you need to use our services so that your records can be obtained from your previous surgery.
 Registration forms are available from reception.
 You may see any Doctor within the practice but if you have a preference please state this.
-You will then be offered a new patient medical with our practice nurse.
+You may be offered a new patient medical with our practice nurse.
 (Please note due to Covid-19 we will be restricting access to the Surgery and face-to-face new patient medical appointments will be ceased until further notice).

 If you are ill while away from home or if you are not registered with a doctor but need to see one, you can receive emergency treatment from the local GP practice.
 You will need to register as a temporary patient.
 There are also two NHS walk in centres locally, please see below.

 You can be registered as a temporary patient for up to three months.
 This will allow you to be on the local practice and still remain a patient of your permanent GP.
 After three months you will have to re-register as a temporary patient or permanently register with that practice.

 To register as a temporary patient simply contact the local practice you wish to use.
 Practices do not have to accept you as a temporary patient although they do have an obligation to offer emergency treatment.
 You cannot register as a temporary patient at a practice in the town or area where you are already registered.

 Please note we can only see temporary residents to deal with urgent matters that cannot wait until you return home.